Praying the Mission

 misinterpret that rejection as calling for wrath (9:51-55).

-- Yet Jesus still sends them out in 10:1-2 and warns of rejection,
+Yet in 10:1-2 Jesus still sends them out praying to the Lord of the Harvest,

 Jesus teaches his disciples to pray during the 'travel narrative' to Calvary (18:1-8, 9-18) **facing the trials to come (21:36, 22:40, 22:46).

-- He answers their request with an extended Kaddish:
+He answers their request with 'the Lord's Prayer':

-- The Lord's Prayer is a 'rule of prayer' (lex orandi) to see whether our prayers serve God's true mission (thus James 5)
+The Lord's Prayer is a 'rule of prayer' (lex orandi)

-- or some other rival mission (thus James 4).
+versus some other rival mission (like James 4).

-This practical intimacy will shape and govern our theological imaginations (lex credendi).
+This practical intimacy can ground, shape, and govern our theological imaginations (lex credendi).

 announcing his Kingdom's advent (new creation),